Read landing page reports

 | CPA | Cost divided by conversions |

 Start with destination pages.
-Do not judge a page by one tiny tracking variant unless it has enough clicks to matter.
+Don't judge a page by one tiny tracking variant unless it has enough clicks to matter.

 How to read the breakdowns

-Hero AI can add three breakdowns when they help explain the result.
+Hero AI can add three breakdowns to a landing page report when they help explain the result.

 Keyword rows come from URL tracking parameters such as hsa_kw, utm_term, or keyword, when those values are present in your final URLs.
-This is useful when the same landing page gets traffic from different keyword themes.
+This breakdown is useful when one landing page gets traffic from different keyword themes.

-Read this as tracking evidence, not as a full Google Ads keyword report.
-If your URLs do not include keyword tracking parameters, this section may be empty.
+Read keyword rows as tracking evidence, not as a full Google Ads keyword report.
+If your URLs don't include keyword tracking parameters, this breakdown may be empty.

 For true keyword performance, ask: